 A Massachusetts cerebral palsy lawyer has expertise in medical malpractice laws and experience winning matters for families like yours.
 Lawyers specializing in disability rights also have the knowledge and practical experience you need.
-There are several essential ways in which these lawyers can help your child:
+There are several important ways in which these lawyers can help your child:

-- Winning settlements and compensation for medical bills, ongoing care, and other expenses related to cerebral palsy.
+- Winning settlements and compensation for medical bills, ongoing care, and other expenses related to cerebral palsy

-- Drafting legal documents to protect your child’s future.
+- Drafting legal documents to protect your child’s future

-- Setting up trusts to provide for your child’s ongoing care.
+- Setting up trusts to provide for your child’s ongoing care

-- Ensuring any disability payments your child receives will continue and fighting any denial of payments.
+- Ensuring any disability payments your child receives will continue and fighting any denial of payments